Pavel Zacha Game Preview: Bruins vs. Ducks

 Zacha Season Stats Insights

-- In 4 games this season, Zacha has averaged 18:01 on the ice, while putting up a plus-minus of +2.

-- Through four games this year, Zacha has yet to score a goal.

-- Zacha has a point in one of four games, but has not posted multiple points in a game yet this season.
+- Zacha has a goal in one of his six games playedthis season, but has yet to post a multi-goal effort.

-- In one of four games this year, Zacha has had an assist, but has yet to record two or more.
+- He has two games with a point this season, but in six contests Zacha has yet to walk off the ice having tallied two more more points.

+- Zacha has had an assist in one of six games this season.

-- Zacha's odds on his points prop carry an implied probability of 58.8% that he hits the over.
+- Zacha has an implied probability of 58.8% to eclipse his point total based on the odds.

-- The implied probability of Zacha going over his assist prop bet, based on the odds, is 43.5%.
+- Zacha has an implied probability of 44.4% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.